MirceaBnd/PROIECT_ABD/README TASK E and TASK F.md

 Short description of the above code:
 The above calculates the total population of documents in the "proiect" collection that are within a certain distance range from a specified geographic point.

-For more details, please consult also /Useful MongoDB documentation.md/
+For additional details, please consult also /Useful MongoDB documentation.md/